Rulebook (17th Edition)

 For example, when resolving a chain where chain link 1 is an ability with the effect, “Destroy the targets,”, and chain link 2 is the effect of a Weakness Counter, then resolution of the chain goes as follows:

-- The effect of the Weakness Counter removed for chain link 2 resolves, decreasing the SP of the card it was on by 1.
+- The effect of the Weakness Counter removed for chain link 2 resolves, decreasing the SP of the card it was on to 0.

 - The effect of the ability activated for chain link 1 resolves, destroying the cards it targeted.